KenneyMoonDog/ArduinoSketches/Sketches/libraries/ESP_Mail_Client/README.md

  * ESP8266 MCUs based boards
  * ESP32 MCUs based boards
  * Arduino MKR WiFi 1010
+ * Arduino MKR 1000 WIFI
  * Arduino Nano 33 IoT
  * Arduino MKR Vidor 4000
  * Raspberry Pi Pico (RP2040)
+ * Arduino UNO R4 WiFi (Renesas).
  * LAN8720 Ethernet PHY
  * TLK110 Ethernet PHY
  * IP101 Ethernet PHY
  * ENC28J60 SPI Ethernet module
  * W5100 SPI Ethernet module
  * W5500 SPI Ethernet module

-### Supported Devices with flash size > 80k, using custom Clients.

- * ESP32
- * ESP8266
- * Arduino SAMD
- * Arduino STM32
- * Arduino AVR
- * Teensy 3.1 to 4.1
- * Arduino Nano RP2040 Connect
- * Raspberry Pi Pico
+ * SIMCom Modules with TinyGSMClient

+## Prerequisites

 ### Gmail SMTP and IMAP required App Passwords to sign in

 From May 30, 2022, Google no longer supports the use of third-party apps or devices which ask you to sign in to your  GoogleAccount using only your username and password.